oauo/pin-it/README.md

 Invite the bot with the ability to manage messages (remove reactions if someone tries to pin their own message), and add reactions: `https://discordapp.com/api/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&permissions=8256&scope=bot`

-There is only 1 command `:pushpin: x %n` where `%n` is the number of pin reactions needed to be pinned.
+There is only 1 command `:pushpin: x %n` where `%n` is the number of pin reactions needed to be pinned, you must have manage messages permission (also spaces are irrelevant).

 ![Pinned](./pinning.gif)